backtrace-labs/backtrace-morgue/README.md

-The create and update subcommands allow specifying the query using the same arguments as the `morgue list` command, save that `--age` is ignored, `--select` isn't allowed, and any implicit time filtering that Morgue would otherwise apply is disabled.
+The create and update subcommands allow specifying the query using the same arguments as the `morgue list` command, save that `--age` is ignored, `--select` or `--select-wildcard` isn't allowed, and any implicit time filtering that Morgue would otherwise apply is disabled.
 Since empty CLI arguments are a valid query, update additionally requires supplying `--replace-query` to indicate that the query is being replaced.

 The alerts service itself can only function properly with aggregation queries that use aggregates which support a single value.
 For example `count` is fine,